Natural Resistance To Audience Profiling – aka Buyer Persona

-	If so, you can get a free copy of How To Create A Persona for B2B and B2C ebook.
+If so, you can get a free copy of How To Create A Buyer Persona.
 It’s a quick walk through of exactly how to craft your own audience profiles or personas.
 I think you’ll find it very interesting.

 If you decided to take action, you’ll find that personas can be a very powerful marketing tool.

 And don’t forget to share your thoughts in the comments section below.